-This is the ultimate guide to sending killer mailshots in 2018.
+This is the ultimate guide to sending killer direct mail in 2019.
 In this post I’m going to show tested strategies that have been used to create some of the most successful mail campaigns with real examples and hard numbers.

 Let’s get started.

-Section 1.
-The 5 things you need to optimise
+1. The 5 things to optimise in direct mail

 During a successful campaign, a reader will go through 4 distinct phases, resulting in 5 things to optimise, these are: